 - Business Overview and History

 If you are getting an SBA loan to buy an existing business, you will also need the following:

-The overall goal is to convince a bank that your company is well managed.There are many software tools that can help you put together a business plan–we recommend LivePlan.
+The overall goal is to convince a bank that your company is well managed and has an attainable plan to be profitable.There are many software tools that can help you put together a business plan–we recommend LivePlan.